 Read more: How To Make Apple Cider Vinegar Taste Good If You Hate The Flavor But Want The Benefits

-“Simply speaking, vinegar is nowhere near as effective as bleach, and ... it does not kill as many germs,” says Adil Bhaloda, Clinical Lead and Pharmacist at Prescription Doctor.
-“Of course, vinegar does kill some things, but it’s important to note it’s not a complete solution to disinfectant.
-It is only 90 percent effective against bacteria and around 80 percent effective against viruses and mold or mildew.
-Bleach, however, kills 99.9 percent of bacteria, viruses, and mold or mildew.
+“Simply speaking, vinegar is nowhere near as effective as bleach, and ... it does not wipe out as many germs,” says Adil Bhaloda, Clinical Lead and Pharmacist at Prescription Doctor.
+“Of course, vinegar does eliminate some things, but it’s important to note it’s not a complete solution to disinfectant.
+It is only 90% effective against bacteria and around 80 percent effective against viruses and mold or mildew.
+Bleach, however, eliminates 99.9% of bacteria, viruses, and mold or mildew.
 This information can easily be looked up at the health department.”